 (c) Type of electric energy converter between the electric machine and traction REESS, between the traction REESS and low voltage power supply and between the recharge-plug-in and traction REESS, and any other characteristics having a non-negligible influence on CO2 emission and electric energy consumption under WLTP conditions.
 At the request of the manufacturer and with the approval of the approval authority, electric energy converters between recharge-plug-in and traction REESS with lower recharge losses may be included in the family;

-(d) The difference between the number of charge-depleting cycles from the beginning of the test up to and including the transition cycle shall not be more than one.
+<Justification> This definition is combination of R_CDC provision.
+Since R_CDC provision is deleted, this criteria is no longer necessary

 6.7.2.1.
 This paragraph is applicable for Level 1B only